 In 1936, as Texas celebrated its centennial, Dallas (Fort Worth’s downstream arch rival) was selected to host the official state celebration at the state fairgrounds.
-So, Fort Worth decided to offer an alternative, some cultural counter-programming: a simple pioneer-days celebration arranged by local volunteer women and Boy Scouts.
+So, Fort Worth decided to offer an alternative, a little cultural counter-programming: a simple pioneer-days celebration arranged by local volunteer women and Boy Scouts.
 Ah, but Fort Worth’s head cheerleader, rich and powerful Amon Carter, had a grander vision.
 Not content to rely on Boy Scouts and women’s clubs, Carter imported New York nightclub owner and Broadway producer Billy Rose (husband unto Fanny Brice) to be straw boss of a pure-dee centennial extravaganza.
 Rose’s remuneration: one thousand dollars a day for one hundred days.
 (That’s a per diem of $16,000 in today’s dollars.)
 Backed by Carter’s hand-shaking, arm-twisting, and check-writing, Fort Worth would out-Dallas Dallas, by Gawd.
 Fort Worth would host its own centennial celebration on a grand scale, spread over a sprawling complex of buildings and midway built on 162 acres that the city had bought from the estate of Major Khleber Miller Van Zandt.
 (During World War I the land had been part of Camp Bowie.)

 But the centerpiece of all that Frontier Centennial real estate was Casa Manana, an elegant four-thousand-seat cafe-amphitheater designed by architect Joseph Pelich.
 (After ballroom dancer-turned-flight instructor Vernon Castle was killed at Carruthers Field in Benbrook in 1918, Pelich replaced him and became chief flying instructor at the three airfields of Camp Taliaferro.)